 Saturday Parking - Again there is no

-road-side parking on Lake Rd. by the park.
-Adequate,
+on-site or road-side parking on Lake Rd. by the park.

-convenient and safe parking is available at three secure
+Adequate, convenient and safe and free parking is available at

-and road side signage for parking locations.
+and road side signage for free parking locations.
 A free quick

 shuttle service will run to and from all lots throughout